Stephen Hurray 8/10/2019

 3.)
 1894: Stephen

 Hurray was approximately 11 years old.
-He attended the “School of the Brothers”in the Pittsburgh/Allegheny area [(According
+He attended the “School of the Brothers”in the Pittsburgh/Allegheny area (According

 to the handwritten letter dated Aug.
-8, 1898, from Spenner to the “Brother Director”(at the time)]—Who was the “brother director”
+8, 1898, from Spenner to the Brother Director of that time.)

 3.)
 1896-Stephen would have reached the age

-of 13 years old in 1896 which means he was “of an age” to go to the “Postulate”3(That is how the term is spelled
+of 13 years old in 1896 which means he was “of an age” to go to the “Postulate”3([A Postulant+Postulancy=Postulance which is a candidate for religious order).
+According to Father John Rauscher (the person

 for religious order) He arrived at the postulancy from Allegheny, PA.
-(Which
+Father John Rauscher, was also the person in

 considered a “novitiate”, [A postulant